lopezpdvn/aspnet5co/pages/introduction.md

   other related open source project in the .NET community.

 * Test previews versions of ASP.NET 5 and Visual Studio 2015.

-* Give feedback about ASP.NET development in Linux, given that the author has experience on such operating system.